Iced tea-to-blockchain pivot prompts SEC insider trading lawsuit

-NEW YORK, July 9 (Reuters) - A U.S. regulator on Friday charged three men with insider trading ahead of Long Island Iced Tea Corp's announcement it would change its name to Long Blockchain Corp, and change its focus to blockchain from iced tea and lemonade, which caused its shares to soar nearly 400%.
+NEW YORK (Reuters) - A U.S. regulator on Friday charged three men with insider trading ahead of Long Island Iced Tea Corp’s announcement it would change its name to Long Blockchain Corp, and change its focus to blockchain from iced tea and lemonade, which caused its shares to soar nearly 400%.

 The U.S. Securities and Exchange Commission said Eric Watson, who controlled more than 30% of Long Island Iced Tea shares, leaked the news to his friend and broker Oliver-Barret Lindsay, who passed it to his friend Gannon Giguiere, a stock promoter.